shader-slang/slang/docs/target-compatibility.md

 WaveShuffle is an intrinsic added to the Slang stdlibrary to expose the glsl `subgroupShuffle` intrinsics and allow loosened requirements on laneId.

-In `HLSL` requires the `laneId` must be 'dynamically uniform' across the wave.
+`HLSL` uses `WaveReadLaneAt` and this requires the `laneId` must be 'dynamically uniform' across the wave.
 WaveShuffle has the same functionality but relaxes this restriction.

 `WaveReadLaneAt` most obviously maps to `subgroupBroadcast` in GLSL.
 This has the extra restriction the index must be compile time consts.
-With SPIR-V 1.4 it is allowed to be 'dynamically uniform', but doesn't work on current glslang.
+With SPIR-V 1.5 it is allowed to be 'dynamically uniform', but doesn't work on current glslang.

+NOTE!
+That using WaveShuffle to target `HLSL` will produce `WaveReadLaneAt` - that means strictly speaking the restriction *still applies*, and the correct behavior will only be seen on hardware that allows the loosed requirements of laneId, on hardware that does not result of `WaveShuffle` is the same as `WaveReadLaneId` which is undefined.

 ## Tesselation